-- Where arbitration is used to resolve a dispute, the arbitration and arbitrator's powers, duties, functions, practices, and procedures shall be the same as those in Division 2 of Part 17.2 of the MGA and the Arbitration Act. - The arbitrator may do the following: (a) require an amendment to a framework; (b) require a party to cease any activity that is inconsistent with the framework; (c) provide for how a party's bylaws must be amended to be consistent with the framework; (d) award any costs, fees and disbursements incurred in respect of the dispute resolution process and who bears those costs.
+- Where arbitration is used to resolve a dispute, the arbitration and arbitrator's powers, duties, functions, practices, and procedures shall be the same as those in Division 2 of Part 17.2 of the MGA and the Arbitration Act. - 2 The arbitrator may do the following: (a) require an amendment to a framework; (b) require a party to cease any activity that is inconsistent with the framework; (c) provide for how a party's bylaws must be amended to be consistent with the framework; (d) award any costs, fees and disbursements incurred in respect of the dispute resolution process and who bears those costs.

-- The arbitrator must resolve the dispute within one year from the date the notice of dispute is given. - If an arbitrator does not resolve the dispute within the time described, the Minister may grant an extension of time or appoint a replacement arbitrator on such terms and conditions that the Minister considers appropriate.
+- 1 The arbitrator must resolve the dispute within one year from the date the notice of dispute is given. - 2 If an arbitrator does not resolve the dispute within the time described, the Minister may grant an extension of time or appoint a replacement arbitrator on such terms and conditions that the Minister considers appropriate.

-ARBITRATOR'S ORDER
+ARBITRATOR'S AWARD

-- Unless the parties resolve the disputed issues during the arbitration, the arbitrator must make an order as soon as possible after the conclusion of the arbitration proceedings. - The arbitrator's order must align with the Arbitration Act and must (a) be in writing, (b) be signed and dated, (c) state the reasons on which it is based, (d) include the timelines for the implementation of the order, and (e) specify all expenditures incurred in the arbitration process for payment under s708.41 of the MGA. - The arbitrator must provide a copy of the order to each party. - If an order of the arbitrator is silent as to costs, a party may apply to the arbitrator within 30 days of receiving the order for a separate order respecting costs.
+- 1 Unless the parties resolve the disputed issues during the arbitration, the arbitrator must make an award as soon as possible after the conclusion of the arbitration proceedings. - The arbitrator's award must align with the Arbitration Act and must (a) be in writing, (b) be signed and dated, (c) state the reasons on which it is based, (d) include the timelines for the implementation of the award, and (e) specify all expenditures incurred in the arbitration process for payment under \$708.41 of the MGA. - 3 The arbitrator must provide a copy of the award to each party. - 4 If an award of the arbitrator is silent as to costs, a party may apply to the arbitrator within 30 days of receiving the award for a separate award respecting costs.

-- Subject to an order of the arbitrator or an agreement by the parties, the costs of an arbitrator must be paid on a proportional basis by the municipalities that are to be parties to the framework. - Each municipality's proportion of the costs must be determined by dividing the amount of that municipality's equalized assessment by the sum of the equalized assessments of all of the municipalities' equalized assessments as set out in the most recent equalized assessment.
+- 1 Subject to an award of the arbitrator or an agreement by the parties, the costs of an arbitrator must be paid on a proportional basis by the municipalities that are to be parties to the framework. - 2 Each municipality's proportion of the costs must be determined by dividing the amount of that municipality's equalized assessment by the sum of the equalized assessments of all of the municipalities' equalized assessments as set out in the most recent equalized assessment.